 Taking the opportunity to affirm your child’s strengths

 We have a great opportunity when kids misbehave to look beneath the sin and identify a gift.
 When we do this, we can help our kids learn to value and use their strengths the way God intended — to help others and to bring God glory.

 - What is a common misbehavior your child struggles with?

 - What might be one or more gifts/strengths contributing to that misbehavior?

 - How could you point that out and help your child use their gift for good purposes?

 - How might you pray for your child differently based on this insight?

-Want to dig deeper on this idea?
+Want to dig deeper into this idea?
 Listen to this podcast where we discuss the idea of gifts-gone-awry in depth.